-The Company follows a comprehensive executive compensation program for NEOs which includes: i) base salary; ii) annual incentive bonus; iii) longterm incentives; iv) pension benefits; and v) executive perquisites.
+The Company follows a comprehensive executive compensation program for NEOs which includes: i) base salary; ii) annual incentive bonus; iii) long-term incentives; iv) pension benefits; and v) executive perquisites.
 The first three elements define total direct compensation.
 The objective of CN's compensation program is to attract, retain and engage top talent by ensuring that there is a clear link between the Company's long-term strategy, its business plan and executive rewards.

 Decisions on how much to pay the NEOs and all other executives in terms of total direct compensation are based on the Company's executive compensation policy.
-The policy aims to position total direct compensation between the median and the 60th percentile of the executives' respective comparator groups.
+The policy aims to position target total direct compensation between the median and the 60th percentile of the executives' respective comparator groups.
 For the NEOs, the comparator group consists of select Class I Railroads (Union Pacific Corporation, CSX Corporation, Norfolk Southern Corporation and Canadian Pacific Railway Limited).
 For all other executives, the comparator group is comprised of a broad sample of U.S. industrial organizations with revenues between U.S.\$6 billion and U.S.\$15 billion that participate in Willis Towers Watson's proprietary database.
-CN generated revenues of C\$12 billion in 2016.
+CN generated revenues of C\$13 billion in 2017.
 For executives in group or division level positions, a total sample of the U.S. industrial organizations is used, with revenue ranges aligned to reflect the scope of the role of the respective CN executive.
-More information on the comparator groups can be found on page 40.
+More information on the comparator groups can be found on page 41.

-In December 2016, as part of the annual compensation review process, Willis Towers Watson provided an assessment of how total direct compensation offered to all executives during the year compared against that of the respective comparator groups.
-Willis Towers Watson reported that the overall aggregate positioning of all executives' total direct compensation was below the median of the comparator groups.
+In December 2017, as part of the annual compensation review process, Willis Towers Watson provided an assessment of how total direct compensation offered to all executives during the year compared against that of the respective comparator groups.
+Willis Towers Watson reported that the overall aggregate positioning of all executives' total direct compensation is in line with CN's compensation philosophy.